 An angel helps a compassionate but despairingly frustrated businessman by showing what life would had been like if he never existed.

-REVIEWPerennial Christmas classic about George Bailey (Stewart's best acting performance, one for the time capsule), an idealistic dreamer whose out-of-reach plans for himself are constantly set aside for his family and the town he helped in more ways than one.
+Perennial Christmas classic about George Bailey (Stewart's best acting performance, one for the time capsule), an idealistic dreamer whose out-of-reach plans for himself are constantly set aside for his family and the town he helped in more ways than one.
 One of the best films ever made about a man's universal struggle with what he wants and what he does resulting with the immortal question: What would life be like if I were never born?
 Stewart's performance depicts every emotion superbly and facing suicide shows just what a complex character interpretation he has.
 His salvation comes in the form of Clarence, his guardian angel still trying to earn his wings, who shows him exactly how things would be had he not existed.
 Best scene: after Stewart is refused entrance by his mother he races into an intense wide/close-up and the registering of fear, horror and finally understanding that spreads across his face is ultimately moving, chilling and heart-breaking all at once.
 My favorite moment; if you're not moved by this, you 're simply not human.
 Dare not to sing along at the end to "Auld Lang Syne" and dare not to cry.
 Definitely a film ahead of its time (originally a box-office flop and snubbed royally at the Oscars losing largely to the WWII American classic "The Best Years of Our Lives").
 Frank Capra's masterpiece was his and Stewart's personal favorite films.